Welcome to the comprehensive guide on how to sell your home fast in Charlotte.

 I know that once you’ve decided to put your home on the market, the next thing that you need to do is to think about preparing it for sale.
 Yes, preparation is the key!

-Let’s find out how you can learn better negotiating skills when selling your house with these 3 tips.
+Let’s find out how you can learn better-negotiating skills when selling your house with these 3 tips.

 - Set a specific date to accept offers to create a “bidding war”.
 List your home on the market and make it available to be shown.
 Make sure to schedule an open house a few days later.
 Avoid answering offers until after the open house.
 If you’re dealing with serious buyers, you can expect them to stay in the competition and they will place higher offers as a result.
 There’s a possibility that you may only get one offer, but the buyer won’t know that.
 However, if you get a lot of offers, then you can pick the top bidders and ask for their highest and best offers.

 - Don’t be afraid to set an expiration date when you counter offer.
 You get yourself involved in a legally binding negotiation when a buyer makes an offer and you counteroffer to it.
 This means that you can’t accept a better offer if it comes along.
 Many buyers won’t submit an offer when another negotiation is underway. (will insert negotiation link for real estate offers).
 Consider setting an expiration date or time on your counter offer.
 This will let the buyers know they need to make a quick decision or you need to move on to the next one.
 Don’t turn off your buyer by setting a short deadline though.
 You’re fine just as long as it’s shorter than the default timeframe in your state’s real estate contract.
-If they set it at 3 days then you can go for 1-2 days.
+If they set it for 3 days then you can go for 1-2 days.

 - Don’t counter offer.
 Rather, ask your buyer to re-submit another offer.
 If you’re brave enough, here’s a negotiating skill that might work for you and bring in that sale!
 Simply reject the buyer’s offer and don’t counteroffer at all.
 Keep them in the game by asking them to submit a new offer.
 If they’re really interested, they will make a new offer.
 This approach sends a stronger signal that you know your property’s worth what you’re asking for.
 If the buyer resubmits, they’ll have to make a higher offer.
 The main reason why you avoid counter offering is so you are not locked into a negotiation with a specific buyer.
 You can still accept a higher offer if another one comes along.
 For the buyer, knowing that someone can come along and make a better offer at any moment creates pressure to submit a competitive offer quickly, if they really want the property.
 Remember, this strategy can be more effective when your house has only been on the market a short time or if you have an open house coming up.